beingfluid/IntegrateNow/Chapter2_WhatYouNeedToKnowAboutJSONAndObjects.md

 }
 ```

-#### JSON serialization & deserialization

-&nbsp;&nbsp;&nbsp;&nbsp;JSON is a syntax for serializing objects, arrays, numbers, strings, booleans, and null.
-Serialization means to convert an object into that string, and deserialization is its inverse operation.

-&nbsp;&nbsp;&nbsp;&nbsp;The JSON object contains methods for parsing JavaScript Object Notation (JSON) and converting values to JSON.
-We are going to use these methods to see how it works.

 #### ServiceNow Scripts - Background

 &nbsp;&nbsp;&nbsp;&nbsp;I would like to quote Ben Sweetser as is when it comes to Scripts - Background :